longnca/best-of-blogs/README.md

 - **[Data Machina](http://datamachina.com/)** - A weekly newsletter updating readers on recent research, projects, and repositories in AI and ML.

 ## Data Engineering
-- **[Data Engineering Central](https://dataengineeringcentral.substack.com/)** - A Substack newsletter curated by Daniel Beach.
-It offers insights into data engineering topics, covering areas like database connections, transactions, data architecture, and more.
+- **[Data Patterns](https://ergestx.substack.com/)** - A Substack newsletter curated by [Ergest Xheblati](https://www.ergestx.com/), a seasoned data architect with 15+ years designing and building data warehouses.
+Focuses on data engineering-related topics.
+- **[EcZachly Data Engineering Newsletter](https://blog.dataengineer.io/)** - Curated by Zach Wilson on Substack, it focuses on data engineering topics.
+As an ex-Meta, ex-Netflix, and ex-AirBnb data engineer, Zach is the guy who you can trust.

 - **[Data Engineer Things](https://blog.det.life/)** - A publication on Medium dedicated to data engineering topics.
 - **[Jesse Anderson](https://www.jesse-anderson.com/category/blog/)** - Managed by a data engineer, covering various data engineering topics.
+- **[David Jayatillake](https://davidsj.substack.com/)** - I enjoy his writings since his posts not only deliver a great understanding of data engineering but also showcase his wisdom.
+- **[Data Engineering Weekly](https://www.dataengineeringweekly.com/)** - A Substack newsletter curated by Ananth Packkildurai, focusing on the latest trends, best practices, and developments in the data engineering domain.
+- **[Data Engineering Central](https://dataengineeringcentral.substack.com/)** - A Substack newsletter curated by Daniel Beach.
+Offers insights into data engineering topics, covering areas like database connections, transactions, data architecture, and more.
 - **[AWS Big Data Blog](https://aws.amazon.com/blogs/big-data/)** - Covers data engineering topics particularly in the AWS ecosystem.

 ## Inactive Blogs